awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-managedrulegroupstatement.md

 # AWS::WAFv2::WebACL ManagedRuleGroupStatement<a name="aws-properties-wafv2-webacl-managedrulegroupstatement"></a>

 A rule statement used to run the rules that are defined in a managed rule group\.
 To use this, provide the vendor name and the name of the rule group in this statement\.
+You can retrieve the required names through the API call `ListAvailableManagedRuleGroups`\.

 You cannot nest a `ManagedRuleGroupStatement`, for example for use inside a `NotStatement` or `OrStatement`\.
 It can only be referenced as a top\-level statement within a rule\.

+**Note**
+You are charged additional fees when you use the AWS WAF Bot Control managed rule group `AWSManagedRulesBotControlRuleSet` or the AWS WAF Fraud Control account takeover prevention \(ATP\) managed rule group `AWSManagedRulesATPRuleSet`\.
+For more information, see [AWS WAF Pricing](http://aws.amazon.com/waf/pricing/)\.

 ## Syntax<a name="aws-properties-wafv2-webacl-managedrulegroupstatement-syntax"></a>